Longing for a beautiful stretch of sand? Here are Ireland’s top 10 beaches, according to TripAdvisor.

 The number one on Ireland’s top 10 beaches, according to TripAdvisor in 2019 was awarded to Inchydoney Beach in County Cork.

-With crystal-blue waters and velvety stretches of soft sand, this makes for an ideal playground on a summer’s day in Cork.
+With crystal-blue waters and velvety stretches of soft sand, this makes for an ideal playground on a summer’s day in Cork, making it one of the best beaches in Cork.

 Endless sand dunes, perfect surf conditions, and proximity to amenities make this beautiful beach in Ireland the number one for 2019.